 What you can do about it: Talk to your daughter.
 Explain that while she has her whole adult life to save for retirement, you are getting close to the end of your working years – paying her way isn’t sustainable in the long term.
 Work together to come up with a solution: Perhaps she can continue to live at home, as long as she agrees to work part-time and pay for her own groceries, phone bill, etc.

 Don’t let any of these situations bog you down.
-We’re here for you!
+If you need guidance for a financially irresponsible family member, we’re here for you!
 Whether you’re trying to help a family member get back on track financially or address some of your own spending, saving, and budgeting issues, the friendly advisors at American Credit Foundation are always happy to help.